jorammercado/fin-track-backend/README.md

 ## Description

-The iCapital Budgeter Backend Services provides the server-side logic and secure data management functionalities for the iCapital Budgeter application.
-It focuses on implementing secure user authentication, email verification, and notification services.
-This ensures users have a safe experience managing their financial information.
-As the project expands, additional services will be added.
+The iCapital Budgeter Backend Services power the iCapital Budgeter application by ensuring secure user authentication, seamless database management for accounts and financial transactions, and timely email notifications.

+---

 ## Tech Stack